-"At Maydena we took girls who’d never ridden before to right through to existing champions - we rode all day, we chatted, we laughed and just enjoyed each others company."
+"At Maydena we took girls who’d never ridden before to right through to existing champions - we rode all day, we chatted, laughed and just enjoyed each other's company."

 It's the night before we're launching this article, and Izzy has messaged me to tell me that she's really nervous.

-She's worried how people will respond to the experiences that she has shared, how many are ones that that she hasn't opened on before to anyone other than her immediate friends and family.
+She's worried that people will respond to the experiences that she has shared, and how many are ones that she hasn't opened on to anyone other than her immediate friends and family.

 Having spent some time with her now however - I think the fact that she's has taken this courageous step speaks volumes to her character.

-Izzy has allowed us to share her vulnerabilities, but all with the ambition of raising even the smallest amount of awareness around concussion - so that anyone else experiencing the loneliness, frustration or questioning their identity can know that they aren't alone, that things can turn out okay and that there's people who can help.
+Izzy has allowed us to share her vulnerabilities, but all with the ambition of raising even the smallest amount of awareness around concussion.
+The aim is that anyone else experiencing the loneliness, frustration or questioning their identity can know that they aren't alone, that things can turn out okay and that there's people who can help.